Growth Pregnancy Scan

 Price: €150.00

-This Wellbeing pregnancy scan is performed to determine the fetal position, growth, and size by measuring the size of the fetal head, abdomen and thigh bone.
+This Growth pregnancy scan is performed to determine the fetal position, growth, and size by measuring the size of the fetal head, abdomen and thigh bone.
 We will also examine fetal movements, placental position, amount of amniotic fluid and assess the blood flow from the placenta by colour flow Doppler when indicated.
 We check to see if the baby may be feet-first or buttocks first (breech), side-on (transverse) or at an angle (oblique) presentation.
 The placental site will also be assessed to rule out placenta praevia.
 We would include standard measurements, estimated fetal weight and heart rate.

 Procedure Includes: